Objectives of the service

 - manage the virtual class in an easy and traceable way and have access to additional educational contents

-- feel socially aggregated in difficult moments such as in lockdown anti COVID-19
+- feel socially engaged in difficult moments

 - participate to entertainment and cultural initiatives